waynodiablo/Oystercard/boris_bikes.md

 end
 ````

 Check that all tests still pass.
-If they do, push your code to Github.
+If they do, push your code to Github, and switch Driver/Navigator Roles&nbsp;:twisted_rightwards_arrows:.

 Now you can create Van and Garage classes that will reuse BikeContainer.
 You'll need to think how to extend the functionality of the existing methods, though.
 For example, the garage must fix the bikes as they arrive.
 However, the dock() method knows nothing about fixing the bikes: